broxeph/chris-contacter/README.md

 Chris Contacter will attempt to send a message via Hangouts chat, then email, then text, then phone call.
 It will wait an hour between each medium, and stop when it receives a response.

+This is meant to be run locally, and is not production-ready; hence unforgivable things like running Celery with `DEBUG = True`.

 Stack
 -----

+- Python 3.6 (Celery 4.2 isn't compatible with Python 3.7 due to use of `async` keyword)
 - Docker
 - Postgres
 - Django